rezer-bleede/chiller-intelligence/README.md

 sparkline KPI cards, and per-chiller circuit analytics.
 You can toggle dark mode from the top navigation in the app shell.

+### Dashboard data sources

+- All KPI cards, charts, and telemetry panels read directly from the FastAPI analytics endpoints (`/analytics/plant-overview`, `/analytics/consumption-efficiency`, `/analytics/equipment-metrics`, and `/analytics/chiller-trends`).
+- Summary cards combine plant overview totals with live counts for buildings, chillers, and alert rules.
+- Charts no longer use placeholder arrays: cooling/power charts are built from the consumption series, efficiency and COP trends plot the analytics response, and chiller health/telemetry cards render the latest `chiller-trends` samples.
+- If an endpoint returns no data yet, widgets now render a concise "No telemetry available" helper instead of stale placeholders.

 ### Dashboard layout editing

 - The dashboard is organized into **Overview**, **Equipment & Health**, and **Telemetry & Trends** sections.